MeridianAlgo/Python-Packages/README.md

 **MeridianAlgo** - Empowering quantitative finance with advanced algorithmic trading tools.

-*Built with ❤️ by the Meridian Algorithmic Research Team (Quantam Meridian)*
+*Built with ❤️ by the Meridian Algorithmic Research Team (Quantum Meridian)*